elonehoo/elonehoo.github.io/index.md

 ---
-title: The Elone Hoo Point
+title: The Elone Hoo Blog
-subtext: Updates, tips & opinions from Elone Hoo.
+subtext: Blog by Elone Hoo.
 ---